ryjen/ryjen.github.io/content/post/polytechs.md

 Politicians should **add up that cost** and give that to me in a **tax break** instead.
 Why should only the non-upper class families get the extra relief?

-Yes, I suppose, I just feel cut off from any reality that would support **baby RJ**, and find it a joke promoting a family life in death row.
+Yes, I suppose I just feel cut off from any reality that would support **baby RJ**.

-Perhaps a female polarity would show me the light, but I think society threw my rib to some animals, distracting them to get theirs.
+A female polarity would show me the light, but I think society threw my rib away, trying to get theirs.